BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-where-did-the-universe-come-from.md

 γ + γ ←→ e+ + e− <br/><br/>
 -page 140⁴
 </blockquote>
-When considered in the rightward direction, that shows two photons reacting to create an electron and a positron.
+In the rightward direction, that's two photons reacting to create an electron and a positron.

 and